 Welcome to the Clinic at Palm Valley Academy!

 In compliance with Florida Statute 381.0056 (7), regarding school health services, Palm Valley Academy will be offering free screening for vision, hearing and height/weight measurement for growth and development.
 This screening is completed by registered nurses, in conjunction with school personnel and trained volunteers to students in Kindergarten, First, Third and Sixth Grades.
 In addition, the sixth grade is given a scoliosis exam.
 If you DO NOT want your child screened, you must notify us in writing on the form sent home from school or click below to print a new Health Screening letter, complete and send to school in an envelope to the attention of Nurse Alice.
-All students in Kindergarten, First, Third and Sixth Grades are screened unless this form is received by August 31, 2018
+All students in Kindergarten, First, Third and Sixth Grades are screened unless this form is received in the clinic by September 4, 2019

 ***If your child needs medication during school hours, please note the following***

-- All medications (prescription and over-the-counter) must have a medication form signed by both the parent/guardian and the physician ordering the medication.
+- All medications (prescription and over-the-counter) must have a Medication Authorization Form signed by both the parent/guardian and the physician ordering the medication.
 Forms can be found to the right in the sidebar.

 - All medications must be received in the original container with current Rx label including student’s name, dosage, frequency of administration, physician’s name, and expiration date of medication (the expiration date on the pharmacy label, not on the medication box, will be the expiration date).
 Over-the-counter medications must be in the original, unopened container.
 No medication will be given if presented at school in a plastic bag.